official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “I explained … the policy of my government is the removal of Saddam and that all options are on the table.”

-[^230] The White House, 6 April 2002, President Bush, Prime Minister Blair Hold Press Conference.
+[^230]: The White House, 6 April 2002, President Bush, Prime Minister Blair Hold Press Conference.

 495

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford597.
-Mr Blair said that:
+597. Mr Blair said that:

 “… any sensible person … asking the question, would the region, the world, and not least the ordinary Iraqi people be better off without the regime of Saddam Hussein,